-- Are the anesthesia services provided by the organization adequately supervised by a physician or dentist qualified by the governing body?
+- Are the anesthesia services provided by the organization adequately supervised by a qualified physician or dentist?

-- Does the organization receive the informed consent of the patient for the nature of the anesthesia planned?
+- Does the organization receive the informed consent of the patient for the planned anesthesia?

 - Does the organization have the appropriate resuscitative equipment for patients receiving anesthesia?

-- Are the surgical procedures performed in the facility limited to those procedures approved by the governing body?
+- Are the procedures performed in the facility limited to those approved by the governing body?

-- Are surgical procedures performed by health care professionals that are licensed to perform such procedures and have been granted privileges by the governing body?
+- Are surgical procedures performed by health care professionals who are licensed to perform them and have been granted privileges by the governing body?

 - Does the organization have a safe environment for treating surgical patients, including adequate safeguards to protect them from cross-infection?